Trilogy Metals (NYSEAMERICAN:TMQ) Releases Earnings Results, Misses Expectations By $0.01 EPS

-Trilogy Metals (NYSEAMERICAN:TMQ) released its quarterly earnings results on Tuesday.
-The mining company reported ($0.03) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.02) by ($0.01), MarketWatch Earnings reports.
+Trilogy Metals (NYSEAMERICAN:TMQ) released its earnings results on Tuesday.
+The mining company reported ($0.03) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.02) by ($0.01), MarketWatch Earnings reports.

-A number of brokerages have commented on TMQ.
-TD Securities raised their price objective on Trilogy Metals from $3.25 to $3.50 and gave the stock a “hold” rating in a research report on Tuesday, February 16th.
-Zacks Investment Research upgraded shares of Trilogy Metals from a “sell” rating to a “hold” rating in a report on Friday, December 25th.
-Raymond James increased their target price on shares of Trilogy Metals from $3.75 to $4.00 and gave the stock an “outperform” rating in a research report on Friday, January 15th.
-Finally, Roth Capital increased their price objective on Trilogy Metals from $3.25 to $3.50 and gave the stock a “buy” rating in a report on Tuesday, February 16th.
-Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-The company has an average rating of “Buy” and an average target price of $3.31.
+TMQ has been the subject of a number of recent research reports.
+Zacks Investment Research raised Trilogy Metals from a “sell” rating to a “hold” rating in a research note on Friday, December 25th.
+Roth Capital upped their price target on Trilogy Metals from $3.25 to $3.50 and gave the company a “buy” rating in a research report on Tuesday, February 16th.
+TD Securities upped their price target on Trilogy Metals from $3.25 to $3.50 and gave the company a “hold” rating in a research report on Tuesday, February 16th.
+Finally, Raymond James upped their price target on Trilogy Metals from $3.75 to $4.00 and gave the company an “outperform” rating in a research report on Friday, January 15th.
+Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $3.31.

 Trilogy Metals Inc, a base metals exploration company, explores for and develops mineral properties in the United States.
 It principally holds interests in the Upper Kobuk mineral projects that include the Arctic, which contains polymetallic volcanogenic massive sulfide deposits; and Bornite that contains carbonate-hosted copper – cobalt deposits covering an area of approximately 426,690 acres located in the Ambler mining district in Northwest Alaska.